-Pain is one of the most common symptoms that any pregnant women will report when they see their obstetrician.
+Pain is one of the most common symptoms that any pregnant woman will report when they see their obstetrician.
 Whilst most pain symptoms are not serious and may be caused by a backache, reflux, gastritis, ligamentous pull, there are serious conditions that may cause pain.

-Dr Ben Choey, Specialist in Obstetrics and Gynaecology at SBCC Women’s Clinic (Clementi) tells us the pains and symptoms not to ignore.
+Dr Ben Choey tells us the pains and symptoms not to ignore.

-1. Upper abdominal pain may be caused by liver inflammation secondary to pre-eclampsia, a serious condition which occurs during pregnancy manifesting as elevated blood pressure, protein in the urine and upper abdominal pain.
+1. Upper abdominal pain may be caused by liver inflammation secondary to pre-eclampsia, a serious condition that occurs during pregnancy manifesting as elevated blood pressure, protein in the urine and upper abdominal pain.

 2. Lower abdominal pain is most frequently caused by ligamentous strain.
 Pain arising from ligamentous pull typically improves whilst lying flat and gets worse whilst walking.

-If more severe and constant pain occurs on either side of the pubic bone, an ectopic pregnancy must be excluded if there were no previous scans to document position of the fetus.
+If more severe and constant pain occurs on either side of the pubic bone, an ectopic pregnancy must be excluded if there were no previous scans to document the position of the fetus.
 Ectopic pregnancy is a dangerous condition in which the embryo implants within the fallopian tube.
 This can cause massive internal bleeding and hypotension, threatening life.

 3. Rhythmic pain in the abdomen

 4. Vaginal bleeding

 Vaginal bleeding is a very common symptom in pregnancy.
 There are numerous possible causes that can cause vaginal bleeding.
-In the first trimester, a small amount of vaginal spotting may be caused by implantation of the embryo.
+In the first trimester, a small amount of vaginal spotting may be caused by the implantation of the embryo.
 It may also be due to miscarriages (threatened miscarriage, missed miscarriage).
 Ectopic pregnancy can present as vaginal bleeding and abdominal pain.
 An ultrasound scan should be able to distinguish the various causes.

 In the later part of pregnancy, bleeding can be due to more serious problems.
 These include preterm labour, low lying placenta and placental separation.
 Do not forget the occasional cervical cancer during pregnancy presenting as abnormal vaginal bleeding.

 5. Decreased fetal movement

 Fetal movement is subjective and if you feel that your baby is moving much less, consult your obstetrician as soon as possible.
-Fetal movement does not reduce nearer term.
+Fetal movement does not reduce the nearer term.